ZohebHasan/Connect/README.md

 ## Important Notes:

-- Kamrul and Zoheb are the only ones that can push code from the `testbranch` to the `main`.
+- Kamrul and Zoheb are the only ones that can push code from the `TestBranch` to the `main`.
 It's important that you pull and push from the `testbranch` upon finishing your task.
 - Commenting your code is very underrated, and we ask all of you to do this as much as possible in the cases of bugs or just trying to understand your work.

 ## Dependencies: